wrongcoder/janavarro95-Stardew_Valley_Mods/GeneralMods/SaveAnywhere/README.md

 * Updated for SMAPI 2.0.
 * Overhauled save format.
 * Switched to standard JSON config file.
+* Fixed crash when saving in the community center.
-* Fixed issue where reloading after a sleep save restored some data from your last non-sleep save.
+* Fixed some old data being restored if you reload after a normal save.
 * Internal refactoring.